 Libraries typically accept gifts and sell the books as part of a Friends of the Library fundraising event.
 Let's give back to our local libraries, who provide us with so many books for free.

-Donate your Old Books to Local Thrift Stores
+Donate your Second Hand Books to Local Thrift Stores

 Other thrift stores in the area frequently welcome book contributions as well.
 However, make careful to verify with each of these establishments separately; some may have different requirements than others.